What We Do

 The EDIT program will focus on supporting community members in launching business endeavors with social missions.
 Throughout their participation, cohort participants will be matched with industry partners who will serve as mentors as well as computer science graduate students who will support the technical development of products.

 Introducing middle school students to computer science concepts while breaking down stereotypes that minorities do not participate in computing activities.
-At these events, diverse groups of college students and volunteers will conduct workshops where students will create interactive technologies to address challenges they identify in their communities.
+At these events, diverse groups of college students and volunteers will conduct workshops where students will create interactive technologies to address the challenges they identify in their communities.
 Visit the website: codeitday.com

 Eastside Community Center